MIT-Emerging-Talent/ET6-CDSP-group-24-repo/README.md

 <!-- markdownlint-disable MD013-->

-# Welcome to CrystalPearl Rising
+# Welcome to Crystal Pearl Rising

-We combine the clarity and strength of crystal with the wisdom and hidden beauty of pearl to tackle real-world problems through innovative data-driven insights and cross-cultural collaboration.
+Like crystals formed under pressure and pearls as hidden treasures revealed through care, we see people with disabilities as an undiscovered wealth of strength, wisdom, and beauty.
+At CrystalPearl Rising, we’re committed to transforming technology to be inclusive and empowering—combining clarity, resilience, and innovation to ensure no one is left behind.

 ## 🎯 Project Overview